-2. Twin and Triple operation
+1. Twin operation

 - Simultaneous air conditioning of wide spaces and corners is possible.
-Indoor units of different horsepowers can even be used in combination. - Master unit and slave-units can be set automatically in twin and triple systems.
+Indoor units of same horsepowers can even be used in combination. - Master unit and slave-units can be set automatically in twin systems.
 No address setting is necessary. - Multiple indoor units can be operated simultaneously with a single remote control.
 Note that individual operation is not possible.